Share

 Moving in Toronto involves more steps than most people realize until they are two weeks out and suddenly scrambling to book the freight elevator, find a street parking permit, and forward their mail all at the same time.
 The team at Fast Track Move handles more than 30 moves a month across the GTA, and over the years our crew has seen every combination of things that get forgotten at the last minute.
-This checklist is the result of that experience.
+This moving checklist for Toronto in 2026 is the result of that experience.
 Follow it in order and you will arrive at moving day prepared for everything.

 Key Takeaways

-- ✓Start researching and booking movers at least 6 to 8 weeks before your move date, especially for peak season (May to September)
+• Start researching and booking movers at least 6 to 8 weeks before your move date, especially for peak season (May to September)

-- ✓Toronto-specific tasks like booking the condo freight elevator and applying for street parking permits need more lead time than most people expect
+• Toronto-specific tasks like booking the condo freight elevator and applying for street parking permits need more lead time than most people expect

-- ✓Notify Canada Post, Toronto Hydro, Enbridge, CRA, and ServiceOntario at least two weeks before your move
+• Notify Canada Post, Toronto Hydro, Enbridge, CRA, and ServiceOntario at least two weeks before your move

-- ✓An essentials box that travels in your car, not on the truck, will make the first night in your new home far easier
+• An essentials box that travels in your car, not on the truck, will make the first night in your new home far easier

-- ✓Update your address with CRA within a few weeks of moving to avoid missing important benefit payments or tax documents
+• Update your address with CRA within a few weeks of moving to avoid missing important benefit payments or tax documents

-Eight Weeks Before Moving Day
+## What Should You Do Eight Weeks Before Moving Day?

 Research moving companies.
 Look for movers with a verifiable track record, WSIB coverage, CVOR certification, and published pricing.
 Read actual Google reviews rather than testimonials on the company's own website.
 Fast Track Move's 926 Google reviews are a good benchmark for what you should expect to find from any company you are considering.